 | Eternity ring | A band set with stones all the way around | Many | Anniversaries or milestones |

-What matters for a man's band is the stuff you can feel: the material, the width, the profile, and the finish.
-A modern men's band is usually tungsten, titanium, or a precious metal, cut in a 6mm or 8mm width, with a flat, domed, or beveled edge.
-Those choices decide how the ring wears on a working hand far more than whether you call it a ring or a band.
-Something clean like Ingot, a silver-matte beveled band, is the textbook example of a men's wedding band, while Monolith covers the same brief in black and comes in both 6mm and 8mm.
+There's specific things that matter about a man's wedding band such as material, width, profile, and finish.
+A men's band is usually made of tungsten, titanium, or other precious metals, and is usually 6mm or 8mm wide, with a flat, domed, or beveled edge.
+These decisions play a larger role in the ring's comfort on a working person's hands compared to if you call it a band or a ring.
+Ingot is a silver-matte beveled band and is a perfect example of a men's wedding band.
+Monolith by the same company covers the same style in black and is available in 6mm and 8mm.

 If width is your sticking point, our breakdown of 6mm vs 8mm ring width walks through which one suits which hand, and the best wedding band for men guide covers material and style in one place.